-Full TitleA Phase I Study to Evaluate the Safety and Pharmacokinetic Profiles of CB-5339 in Participants with Relapsed/Refractory Acute Myeloid Leukemia, Intermediate or Higher-Risk Myelodysplastic Syndromes, bcr-abl negative Myeloproliferative, or Myelodysplastic/Myeloproliferative Neoplasms
+Full TitleA Phase I Study to Evaluate the Safety and Pharmacokinetic Profiles of CB-5339 in Participants with Relapsed/Refractory Acute Myeloid Leukemia, Intermediate or Higher-Risk Myelodysplastic Syndromes, bcr-abl negative Myeloproliferative, Myelodysplastic/Myeloproliferative Neoplasms and Multiple Myeloma

 The purpose of this study is to find the highest dose of the investigational drug CB-5339 that can be given safely in patients with acute myeloid leukemia (AML) or myelodysplastic syndromes (MDS) that came back or persisted despite prior treatment.
 CB-5339 blocks a protein called VCP/p97 that is believed to play an active role in the growth of cancer.
 Researchers believe that blocking VCP/p97 may stop or slow the growth of cancer cells.
 CB-5339 is taken orally (by mouth).